Daines Barrington: Antiquarian and scientific writings

-Barrington's other writings are chiefly to be found in the publications of the Royal Society and the Society of Antiquaries: he was elected to both bodies in 1767, and afterwards became a vice-president of the latter.
-Many of these papers were collected by him in a quarto volume entitled Miscellanies on various Subjects (1781).
-He contributed to the Royal Society's Philosophical Transactions for 1770, an account of Mozart's visit at nine years of age to London.
-In his Miscellanies on varied subjects he included this with accounts of four other prodigies, namely, William Crotch, Charles and Samuel Wesley, and Garret Wesley, 1st Earl of Mornington.
-Among his works are studies on Experiments and Observations on the Singing of Birds and an essay on the language of birds.
+The boy again looked back with much archness, and began five or six lines of a jargon recitative proper to precede a Song of Anger.

+This lasted also about the same time with the Song of Love; and in the middle of it, he had worked himself up to such a pitch, that he beat his harpsichord like a person possessed, rising sometimes in his chair.

+…I must add [the fact that] I have been informed by two or three able musicians, when Bach the celebrated composer had begun a fugue and left off abruptly, that little Mozart hath taken it up, and worked it after a most masterly manner.

+Witness as I was myself of most of these extraordinary facts, I must own that I could not help suspecting his father imposed with regard to the age of the boy, though he had not only a most childish appearance, but likewise had all the actions of that stage of life.
+For example, whilst he was playing to me, a favorite cat came in, upon which he immediately left his harpsichord, nor could we bring him back for a considerable time.

+Other studies include Experiments and Observations on the Singing of Birds and an essay on the language of birds.
 Barrington attempted cross-fostering experiments on birds and noted that young linnets raised with foster parents could be induced to learn the songs of various lark species.
 He however dismissed the idea of long-distance migration in birds, and supported the ancient view that swallows went to sleep underwater during winter.

 Letters to Barrington from the parson-naturalist Gilbert White form a large part of White's 1789 book The Natural History and Antiquities of Selborne; Barrington's half of the correspondence is not included.
 Barrington established the format of the Naturalist's Journal for "keeping a daily register of observations on the weather, plants, birds, insects, &c" based on Benjamin Stillingfleet for collating information from across England.
 This format printed by Gilbert White's brother Benjamin was used from around 1769 to serve the study of the natural history of Selbourne.
 Very few of his log books are extant but Barrington has been considered as a pioneer of the study of phenology.

 Barrington met the Cornish speaker Dolly Pentreath and published a report of the encounter.
 This report is the main source for the claim that Dolly was the last speaker of the Cornish language.
 A year after Dolly Pentreath died in 1777, Barrington received a letter, written in Cornish and accompanied by an English translation, from a fisherman in Mousehole named William Bodinar stating that he knew of five people who could speak Cornish in that village alone.
 Barrington also speaks of a John Nancarrow from Marazion who was a native speaker and survived into the 1790s.

 The plant genus Barringtonia is named in his honour.